RetronEletron/EmergeLibrary/README.md

 ## Downloading the stage4

-Firstly go to releases.
-Then select your stage4 of choice
-Then download it.
-Then copy it to /mnt/gentoo
+As for downloading, go to releases, then select your stage4 of choice, and then download it.
+Afterwards copy it to /mnt/gentoo

 ## Unsquashing the stage4

-Firstly, make sure you are in root.
+For unsquashing, make sure you are in root.
-Then cd into /mnt/gentoo where your stage4 is supposed to be. tar -xJpf stage4-.tar.xz -C /mnt/gentoo or tar -xJpf stage4-.tar.xz if your already in the /mnt/gentoo directory with the stage4.
+Then cd into /mnt/gentoo where your stage4 is supposed to be, tar -xJpf stage4-.tar.xz -C /mnt/gentoo or tar -xJpf stage4-.tar.xz if youre already in the /mnt/gentoo directory with the stage4.
 NOTE: Make sure to be at /mnt/gentoo before you run those commands.

 And that should be all for the Extracting bit of this guide.